 Ranking signals, responsiveness, to gain a competitive advantage; there’s an unlimited number of reasons why it makes sense for your small business.

-Here are the top six reasons why you need a mobile-friendly site:
+Here are the top seven reasons why you need a mobile-friendly site:

 - Most internet traffic comes from mobile.

 - More people buy products on their mobile phones.